 FOA rebuilds families and transforms lives through the 3 E’s; Educate, Empower and Embrace.
-Through weekly support meetings in five Ohio counties (two more coming in 2018), navigation, one-on-one phone support and outreach opportunities, FOA is a sought after and respected resource in the Miami Valley.
+Through weekly support meetings in various Ohio counties, navigation, one-on-one phone support and outreach opportunities, FOA is a sought-after and respected resource in the Miami Valley.
 FOA is unique because we provide support for the entire family and advocate for individuals to find their face and voice, which is key to eliminating the stigma associated with addiction.

 FOA PROGRAMS and STRENGTHS

 Weekly meetings for all who are affected or curious about addiction and recovery

 Creates a culture of understanding, respect and compassion

 Provide strategies for family support and obtaining and sustaining recovery